Bahai Library Online

 Chronology of the Bahá'í Faith

-Date 1930, ascending sort newest first
+Date 1930, ascending sort latest first

 date event tags firsts

-1930 In the early 1930's In Iran " [i]n the early years of the 1930s Bahá'í women joined the movement of discarding the veil and gradually abandoned the traditional veiling practice.
+In Iran " [i]n the early years of the 1930s Bahá'í women joined the movement of discarding the veil and gradually abandoned the traditional veiling practice.
 This development opened new fields of service for women and made possible their fuller participation in the social and administrative activities of the communities."
 [BAHAISM v.
-The Bahai Community in Iran by V. Rafati] Women; Human Rights; Veils; Iran
+The Bahai Community in Iran by V. Rafati] Women; Human rights; Veils; Iran

-1930 (In the year) Leonora Holsapple Armstrong visited Gibraltar, the first Bahá'í to do so.
+Leonora Holsapple Armstrong visited Gibraltar, the first Bahá'í to do so.
 Leonora Holsapple Armstrong; Gibraltar first Bahá’í to visit Gibraltar

-1930 (In the year) The publication of The Garden of the Heart by Francis Esty published by Roycrafters in New York.
+The publication of The Garden of the Heart by Francis Esty published by Roycrafters in New York.
 [Collins4.135]

 A Bahá'í named Inez Greeven went on a prilgrimage.
 When she returned home she asked permission for two of her friends to go to Haifa and have the bounty of meeting the Master.
 The friends went and returned, apparently unaffected by the experience.
 In 1920, during her second pilgrimage, she asked 'Abdu'l-Bahá why her friends had not become Bahá'ís.
 This was His answer: